abhaychaturvedii/abhay.com/README.md

-# MY name is abhay
+# My Name is Abhay

 I'm learning how to use git